labai/la-utils/la-mapper/README.md

 }
 ```
 Special pseudo-variables are used here:
-- `t` - for accessing target ("to) class fields
+- `t` - for accessing target ("to") class fields
 - `f` - for accessing source ("from") class fields

-Btw, they are created for field references only and can't be used directly as object,
+NB: they are created for field references only and can't be used directly as object,
 i.e. trying to write `t.code = f.personCode` would cause an error.